nikitakrutoy/AsteroidsGame/README.md

 [GameState.h](/src/GameState.h) defines global game variables like lives and score that are accessble to all scene and game objects.

-## Setting
+## Settings

-To modify some parameters before build you can be tune macros in inside [MagicNumbers.h](/src/MagicNumbers.h).
+To modify some parameters before build you can tune macros values inside [MagicNumbers.h](/src/MagicNumbers.h).
+For example you can change MAX_ASTEROIDS_SIZE to 6 if think that they are too big.

 ## Screenshots